 The study at BSMS used exposure but with one difference; they timed the exposure of the images with the person’s heartbeat.
 But how did they stumble on this premise?

 Previous studies researching new phobia treatment had revealed that a person’s heartbeat is key to the amount of fear produced when exposed to a potential fear trigger.
 In particular, the timing of a person’s heartbeats.

 “Our work shows that how we respond to our fears can depend on whether we see them at the time our heart beats, or between heartbeats.”
 Prof. Critchley.

 Researchers used three groups, all with a fear of spiders.
-One group were shown images of spiders at the exact time of their own heartbeats.
-The second group were shown the images in-between their heartbeats.
+One group was shown images of spiders at the exact time of their own heartbeats.
+The second group was shown the images in-between their heartbeats.
 The final group was the control.
 They saw random pictures of spiders.